bkushigian/bkushigian.github.io/_posts/2020-11-06-testing-serialization-with-clojure.markdown

                      ))))
 ```

-I'd like to fix one thing with this design: notice that I'm using the actual
+## Problems with new implementation
+1. **Inlining `String` literals is space inefficient:**
-`String` values returned from `(to-deref-string ...)` for each of the serialized
+   I'm inlining the actual `String` literals returned from `to-deref-string` for
+   each of the serialized PEGs in the context and heap.
+These will get really
-values.
-These will get really big, and for debugging I'd like to keep this as
-simple as possible.
-However these are generated from `PegNode`s, and I can't use
+   big.
+These are generated from `PegNode`s, and I can't use object references
-object references inside of an `eval`.
-One way around this is to us a `bindings`
+   inside of an `eval`.
+One way around this is to us a `bindings` wrapper, and
-wrapper, and auto-gen names for each object reference, which is something I can
+   auto-gen names for each object reference, which is something I can do in the
-do in the future if it becomes an issue.
+   future if it becomes an issue.

+2. **Testing via String Comparisons:**
+   If two PEGs differ, they will have different dereferenced strings.
+   These are hard to read as they can be HUGE.
+A better way to handle this would
+   be to write a PEG comparison method that recursively checks for PEG
+   equivalence.
+This also requires that I solve the binding problem that I
+   mention above (I can't reference PEGs directly in an `eval`).

+3. **Testing contexts is asymmetric:**
+   At test generation I have access to the actual contexts (they've already been
+   serialized) but I don't have access to the expected contexts...the testing
+   program I'm building is defining the expected contexts in a series of nested
+   let bindings, and these haven't been executed yet (they're still being
+   constructed).
+This means that when I check that contexts agree on a set of
+   keys, I'm only checking that they agree on the keys of the *serialized*
+   context.
+In particular, if the expected context has a bunch of garbage keys
+   that aren't part of the serialized context (or if the serialized context
+   doesn't include enough keys), these keys won't be tested.

+   A fix is to write a function that takes a context and a list of keys and
+   asserts that the context has the same set of keys.